International work is becoming increasingly important as the globalisation of the gambling market gathers speed.

 Our international presence

 We regularly attend international forums and conferences.
-Gambling and Foundation Authority staff are also active in the following organisations:
+Gambling and Foundation Authority staff also actively collaborate with the following:

-We also maintain a good dialogue with international colleagues on specific issues of importance to our work.
-In the past year, we have been in contact with government authorities and other experts in Finland, Denmark, Sweden, the USA and the UK, among others.
+We also maintain a good dialogue with international colleagues on key issues that are important to our work.
+In the past year, we have been in contact with government authorities and experts in Finland, Denmark, Sweden, the USA and the UK, among other countries.

 The Gambling Authority also participates in a World Health Organization (WHO) expert group.
-This group was appointed in 2019 and addresses public health, gaming and gambling disorders.
+This group was established in 2019 and addresses public health, gaming and gambling disorders.